-PORT RANGE DIRECTION PURPOSE AND DETAILS TCP 22 (SSH) Server ←→ Internet AMC communications.
-Allow outbound packets (and replies) on TCP port 22 between MSL and the Internet to enable server registration, software and license key downloads, alerts and reporting.
-UDP 53 Server ←→ Network DNS.
-Configure MSL DNS to work within network OR Configure a DNS forwarder to your internal DNS server, which needs to resolve sub-domains of mitel_amc.com TCP 6810 LAN → Server Call Recording Support.
+Port Range Direction Purpose and Details For SRC For SRC TCP 6810 LAN ->Server Call Recording Support.
 To enable a third-party call recording equipment (CRE) server to connect to the SRC control interface on MBG, this port must be enabled.
-TCP 6815 Server → ICPs Indirect Call Recording support (Optional).
+TCP 6815 Server ->ICPs Indirect Call Recording support (Optional).
 To enable MBG to connect to the Indirect Call Recording connector on MiVoice Business systems which support it.
-UDP 35000 to 35999 Server → LAN Voice Recording.
+UDP 35000 to 35999 Server ->LAN Voice Recording.
 For streaming voice streams from the MBG server to the CRE for recording purposes.
+For SIPREC TCP <srs port></srs LAN -> SRS SIP Signaling to SIPREC server.
+UDP 35000 to 35999 Server -> LAN Voice Recording.
+For streaming voice streams from the MBG server to the SRS for recording purposes.